ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/minter-suite-migration-runbook.md

 This page provides a step-by-step guide on how to migrate a V3 Art Blocks Engine core contract from the legacy non-shared minter suite to the new shared minter suite.
 This migration is required for all V3 Engine contracts that want to use the new shared minter suite, which has the following benefits:

-- All minter contracts are indexed by the Art Blocks subgraph, and can therefore be configured in the Artist Dashboard
+- All minter contracts are indexed by the Art Blocks subgraph, and can therefore be configured in the new Artist Dashboard website (coming soon)
 - All minter Art Blocks Flagship minting contracts become available for use by Engine projects
-- The new minting SDK can be used to simplify Engine partners frontend minting codebases
 - Collectors can purchase from the same trusted contract they interact with on Flagship.
+- Art Blocks will release an SDK to simplify the minting process for Engine projects (coming soon)

 Migration is not available for V2 Engine contracts; for Engine partners that wish to upgrade to a V3 Engine contract, please contact the Art Blocks team.